fogus/spiel/pyramidenspiel/logistics/README.markdown

 ![s1](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/logistics/graphics/step2.png)

-Player A then chooses a small blue, small green, small yellow, and another small yellow from the stock and sows them, capturing Player B's small black.
+Player A then chooses a small blue, small green, small red, and another small yellow from the stock and sows them, capturing Player B's small black.
 Player A then uses the yellow capture power to move her own small blue one card forward on top of the small red.

 ![s1](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/logistics/graphics/step3.png)